La Sportiva Katana Lace - Women's Review

 Our Analysis and Test Results

 With high scores around the board, the women's Katana Lace is a great new addition to the La Sportiva line.
-It crack climbs extremely well, fits like a glove, and the new split midsole feature gives it a bit more flex for technical smearing and edging while remaining comfortable for all-day wear.
+This shoe climbs extremely well and fits like a glove.
+The new split midsole feature gives it a bit more flex for technical smearing and edging while remaining comfortable for all-day wear.

 Performance Comparison